Different Wines from Different Grapes

 Grape aromas from cool versus warm climates

-The climate temperature in which a grape grows can largely determine the amount of acid in a wine and its flavors.
+Different grape varieties have different inherent acid levels, but when during the ripeness cycle of a grape that particular variety is harvested will determine the amount of acid in a wine to a greater degree.
+The climate temperature in which a grape grows also largely determines the amount of acid in a wine and its flavors.
 Grapes grown at the colder end of their tolerance range are often less ripe, more acidic and the flavors are more vegetal (grassy, herbal) than fruity.
 When those same grapes are grown at the warmer end of their growth range, they have more tropical, fruity flavors and lower acid.
 Their wine tastes “riper” and fuller.
 A Merlot grape grown in upstate New York will have less body, be more acidic and have more “green pepper” flavors compared to a Merlot grape grown in central sunny California.
-California climate will produce a wine that is smoother, less acid, less astringent tannins but with fruitier aromas and flavors of plum, blackberry and raspberry.
+California climate will produce a wine that is smoother, less acid, having less astringent tannins but with fruitier aromas and flavors of plum, blackberry and raspberry.

 Grape flavors from different growing soils

 Terroir (terr WAHR) is a French term used to denote the special characteristics that geography bestows upon particular varieties of agricultural crops – in this case grapes.
-It is a “sense of place” that combines the microclimate, the soil, the slope of the ground, altitude, wind etc. However of these, the soil ranks next to climate as a major determinant of wine taste.
+It is a “sense of place” that combines the microclimate, the soil, the slope of the ground, altitude, wind, native microorganisms, etc. Terroir is the sum of all these things.
+Son’t think of it as just the soil.

 Mineral, alkaline soils such as limestone tend to give wine a mineral taste and high acid content.
 Granite and gravel soils tend to produce low acidity.
 Iron rich or “flinty” soils can impart some of those characteristics to their grapes and wines.
 Rocky soils make the grape struggle for nutrients and this actually improves the complexity of the grape flavors.
 Water drainage capabilities of soil (e.g., clay versus sand) affect growth and ripening of the grapes, which in turn significantly affects their taste.